meshery/meshery/docs/pages/installation/quick-start.md

 ## 4. Configure Connections to your Kubernetes Clusters

+**Out-of-Cluster Deployments**
-If you have deployed Meshery in-cluster, Meshery will automatically connect to any available Kubernetes clusters found in your kubeconfig (under `$HOME/.kube/config`).
-Once connected, operator, broker and meshsync will automatically get deployed in the same clusters.
+If you have deployed Meshery out-of-cluster, Meshery Server will automatically attempt to connect to any available Kubernetes clusters found in your kubeconfig (under `$HOME/.kube/config`) and in kubeconfigs uploaded through Meshery UI.
+Meshery Server deploys [Meshery Operator](/concepts/architecture/operator), [MeshSync](/concepts/architecture/meshsync), and Broker into the `meshery` namespace (by default).

-You can run <code>kubectl get pod -n meshery</code> to see the pods.
+**In-Cluster Deployments**

-If you have deployed Meshery out-of-cluster, Meshery will automatically connect to the Kubernetes API Server availabe in the control plane.
-Ensure that Meshery is connected to one or more of your Kubernetes clusters.
+If you have deployed Meshery in-cluster, Meshery Server will automatically connect to the Kubernetes API Server availabe in the control plane.

 Visit <i class="fas fa-cog"></i> Settings: